TheresaLui/SelfHelpContent_v2/articles/azure-billing/azure-billing-assistancewithbillorusage-requestacopyofmybillandusage.md

 ## **Recommended Steps**

-* Only certain roles like the account admin or EA admin can download the invoice or have it sent in email.
+Only certain roles like the account admin or EA admin can download the invoice or have it sent in email.
 Learn more on the roles: [Azure profile, roles, tasks](https://docs.microsoft.com/azure/billing/billing-manage-access)<br>
-* **EA customer/ Microsoft Customer Agreement**: Can download usage from [EA portal](https://ea.azure.com)/[Azure portal](https://portal.azure.com/) as an EA Admin, Account Owner, or Department Admin with the view charges policy enabled
+**EA customer/ Microsoft Customer Agreement**: Can download usage from [EA portal](https://ea.azure.com)/[Azure portal](https://portal.azure.com/) as an EA Admin, Account Owner, or Department Admin with the view charges policy enabled<br>
-* **Other Subscriptions**: Download usage from [Azure Account Center](https://account.azure.com/Subscriptions)
+**Other Subscriptions**: Download usage from [Azure Account Center](https://account.azure.com/Subscriptions)

 ### **Download your invoice from Azure portal (.pdf)**